Criminal contempt showdown on Barr, Ross brings 'more political theater' to the House

 Separately, the House is also expected to vote to “disapprove” of the administration going around Congress and selling arms to Saudi Arabia.
 The move will likely set up another veto fight with the president.

-In addition, the House is expected to handle the impeachment articles drafted by Rep. Al Green, D-Texas., who has long pushed for Trump to be removed from office.
-Green has said Trump's comments this weekend directed at four female progressive lawmakers is disqualifying.
+In addition, the House was voting on impeachment articles drafted by Rep. Al Green, D-Texas., who has long pushed for Trump to be removed from office.
+Green has said Trump's comments this weekend directed at four female progressive lawmakers are disqualifying.

 However, the House is not expected to conduct a straight up-or-down vote on the articles, and Pelosi did not directly answer when asked at a press conference how she would proceed.
 Because House leaders have voiced skepticism about impeaching Trump, it is likely that the House will either vote to euthanize the articles, likely by referring them to a committee, or vote to table the articles outright.

-Those procedural votes are not votes on whether to impeach Trump but rather votes to address the articles of impeachment themselves.
+Those procedural vote underway Wednesday was not on whether to impeach Trump, but rather votes to address the articles of impeachment themselves.

 However, the votes would formally take the temperature of the Democrat caucus on the matter for the first time since Special Counsel Robert Mueller's report was released, just days after Reps.
 Rashida Tlaib, D-Mich., and Ilhan Omar, D-Minn., called for Trump's impeachment in a fiery press conference.

+It did remain possible that, despite expectations, the full House could vote on the actual impeachment articles by the end of the day.

 CLICK HERE TO GET THE FOX NEWS APP